10 Best Wings Exercises (With Workout Plan)

 1. Attach the resistance band to a sturdy anchor point above your head, such as a door frame.

-2. Stand facing the anchor point and grab the resistance band with your overhand grip.
+2. Kneeling and grasping the resistance band with an overhand grip.

 3. Step back to create tension in the band.
-Engage your core, slightly lean back.
+Engage your core and slightly lean back.

-5. Slowly release the tension and return to the initial position.
+5. Slowly release the tension and return to the starting position.

 Dumbbell Wings Exercises